Software Escrow FAQ

 The objective of a software escrow agreement is to protect the intellectual property rights of the developer while providing comfort to the end user that if the software developer is unable or unwilling to support the software, the source code can be released to them.

-Software escrow is a three party agreement between a software developer (the depositor), the end user (beneficiary) and the escrow vendor commonly used in the USA, Canada, UK and throughout the world.
+Software escrow is a three party agreement between a software developer (the depositor), the end user (beneficiary) and the escrow vendor commonly used in the USA, Australia, UK and throughout the world.
 Under the agreement, the developer must periodically deposit with the escrow vendor the source codes, documentation and items related to the software which may include deployment scripts, container images, VM images and databases.

 Looking to implement a secure software escrow solution?